 We also discuss the Compensation Committee's methodology for determining appropriate and competitive levels of compensation for the named executive officers.
-Details of compensation paid to the named executive officers can be found in the tables that follow.
+Details of compensation paid to the named executive officers can be found in the tables beginning on page 17.